 Staging: We will confirm the precise locations for staging with the CO/COR.

-Utilities: All Phase will be responsible for all utility disconnects and coordinate all utility cutting and capping, 10 days in advance of milestone dates posted in the demolition schedule.m including utilities previously disconnected by others.
+Utilities: All Phase will be responsible for all utility disconnects and coordinate all utility cutting and capping, 10 days in advance of milestone dates posted in the demolition schedule. including utilities previously disconnected by others.
 These milestones will be documented within the Work Plan schedule as part of the NTP and will be validated with the government site manager at the project Kick-Off Meeting.
 We note that none of the utilities are privatized and there will be no disconnection fees.
 The government will provide water and electricity to All Phase at no cost.
 Location and elevation of utility lines and caps will be documented on the as-built-drawings and submitted to the COR at project close out.
 There is no requirement for GPS location of utility caps for this project.

 Controlled Materials: ACM and other controlled materials will be handled in accordance with all federal, state, and local regulations.
 All work will be coordinated with the Environmental Management Division Asbestos Coordinator and in accordance with any existing Asbestos Management Plans.
 Prior to transport of any controlled materials, EMD will be presented a manifest for approval.